casper-network/docs-archive/economics/runtime.rst

 Gas cost is a measure of relative time used by different primitive operations of the execution engine, which is also assumed to be additive.
 By additivity, we mean that the time to execute a program is approximately proportional the sum of gas expended by the opcodes and functions called within the program.
 Casper assigns gas costs both to primitive execution engine opcodes and to certain more complex *host side* functions that are callable from within the execution engine context.
 Gas costs for opcodes and host side functions are specified in the chainspec and may vary according to arguments.

-It is expected that the current gas cost table will be refined over time to reflect time use more closely, with updates introduces in future upgrades.
+It is expected that the current gas cost table will be refined over time to reflect time use more closely, with updates introduced in future upgrades.
 It is also anticipated that, with the introduction of state pruning, storage will come to be costed explicitly and separately from compute time.

 Lanes
 ^^^^^

 Block gas limit is split into two lanes, one for native transfers and one for general deploys.
+The number of transfers, which cost a fixed amount of gas, is governed directly by the *block_max_transfer_count* chainspec parameter (set to 2500 at mainnet launch).

 Gas fees
 --------